coleifer/peewee/docs/peewee/quickstart.rst

     >>> herb_mittens = Pet.create(owner=herb, name='Mittens', animal_type='cat')
     >>> herb_mittens_jr = Pet.create(owner=herb, name='Mittens Jr', animal_type='cat')

-Let's pretend that, after a long full life, Mittens gets sick and dies.
+After a long full life, Mittens sickens and dies.
 We need to remove him from the database:

 .. code-block:: pycon

     >>> herb_mittens.delete_instance() # he had a great life
     1

-You might notice that it printed "1" -- whenever you call :py:meth:`Model.delete_instance` it will return the number of rows removed from the database.
+.. note:: The return value of :py:meth:`~Model.delete_instance` is the number of rows removed from the database.

 Uncle Bob decides that too many animals have been dying at Herb's house, so he adopts Fido: